-Karsen Sims is currently a student at University of Nebraska College of Law set to graduate in May 2023.
+Karsen Sims is set to graduate from the University of Nebraska-Lincoln College of Lawin May 2023.
 Karsen’s passion for volunteering has led her to several roles, including serving as an Outreach Volunteer for Tenant Assistance Program and current volunteer for the Debtors’ Defense Project, a new project that works to protect the rights of debtors in Nebraska.
 She was nominated as a member of the College of Law’s Pro Bono Committee, striving to cultivate pro bono opportunities for Nebraska law students for a more community-oriented legal education.

 Q: In what ways do you feel the out-of-office experiences benefitted you?